Persephone-Bananafanafo/field-guide-for-those-tuning-in/README.md

-# Field Guide for Those Tuning
+# Field Guide for Those Tuning In
 ### A companion for the quiet, the deeply felt and those just now learning to listen.
 Welcome to the Field.